Changes (Butcher novel): Plot summary

 The Leanansidhe, who has been assigned to aid in this quest by Mab, joins in the planning.
 With help from his godmother, Sanya, Karrin, Thomas, Molly, Susan and Martin, they set out on the first leg of the journey to where his daughter is being held.
 Along the way, Harry uses a sending stone to communicate with Ebenezar, informing him that Maggie is his daughter.
 Upon learning this, Ebenezar changes his mind, encourages Dresden to do what he needs to do.

 Confronting the Red Court, the Red King grants Harry an audience.
 The Red King agrees to allow Dresden to duel Arianna in exchange for Maggie's life.
 After Dresden finally kills her, the Red King refuses to honor their agreement.
 The group then engages in a seemingly hopeless battle against the Vampires, only to be joined at the height by the Grey Council -including Odin and Ebenezar – and an army of kenku, birdlike creatures from the Nevernever.
 After a seeming betrayal by Martin that causes Susan to lose control and drink his blood, Dresden learns that all of Martin's actions have been to put someone in a position to destroy the entire Red Court in one blow, namely Susan.
 The curse had originally been aimed at Ebenezar McCoy, revealed to be Harry's maternal grandfather, through Harry and his daughter.
 Dresden instead carries Susan to the altar and cuts her throat with her permission, unleashing the Bloodline Curse upon the Red Court and killing every last one, now that Susan had become the youngest vampire of the Red Court.
 The few half vampires who are not killed by the removal of their vampire halves, as well as the Red King's Mortal followers, are almost all destroyed by the angered captives of the Red Court.

-In the aftermath, Dresden realizes he can never provide the sort of home for Maggie he wants her to have.
+In the aftermath, Dresden concludes he can never provide the sort of home for Maggie he wants her to have.
 He entrusts her to the care of Father Forthill with a request that she be put in the safest possible place.
 Later, while recuperating on Thomas' boat, Dresden is shot and falls over the deck rail into Lake Michigan.